posva/unplugin-vue-router/docs/guide/typescript.md

 // these are all valid
 let userWithId: RouteLocationNormalizedLoaded<'/users/[id]'> = useRoute()
 userWithId = useRoute<'/users/[id]'>()
-// 👇 this one is the easiest to write because it autocomplete userWithId = useRoute('/users/[id]')
+// 👇 this one is the easiest to write because it autocompletes userWithId = useRoute('/users/[id]')
 ```